 It’s warming up here in Phoenix and your air conditioner will soon be in overdrive to keep you cool.
 Although the intense heat of the Arizona summer only lasts a few months, it does take a toll on your air conditioners.
 So we thought we’d share a little refrigerant 101 with you.

-One of the major components of your air conditioner is the refrigerant; without it, you wouldn’t have cold air.
-Let’s take a look at the basics of what refrigerant is and why it is so important.
+One of the primary components of your air conditioner is the refrigerant or cooling fluid; without it, you wouldn’t have cold air in your home or office space.
+Let’s take a look at some the basics regarding what refrigerant is and why it is so important.

-What is Refrigerant and What Does it Do?
+What’s Refrigerant?
+What Does it Do?

-In order to get the hot air out of your home, the air conditioner has a fluid running through it called refrigerant which flows between the indoor unit and the outdoor unit.
+In order to get the hot air out of your home, the AC system has a fluid running through it called refrigerant which flows between the indoor unit and the outdoor unit.
 The refrigerant absorbs heat from your home and brings it to the outside unit where the warm air is then released.

-Why Check the Levels?
+Why Check Refrigerant Levels?